 We are delighted to announce that Make Your Mark UK has chosen us as Charity of the Year!

-Make Your Mark specialise in training, coaching and consultancy, helping small businesses and charities to be better.
-We are really excited about this new partnership, and our first ever title of Charity of the Year!
+Make Your Mark specialise in training, coaching and consultancy, helping small businesses and charities improve.
+We are excited about this new partnership and our first-ever title of Charity of the Year!

 Follow us on social media to hear the latest news about our great new partnership!

 You can find out more about Make Your Mark UK at their website: https://www.makeyourmarkuk.co.uk/